-- 02 Contents

-- ✓ Introduction 03
+- 03 🖌 Introduction

-- ▲ Liberation & Community Officers and Constituent Union Executive

-- → Departmental and Clubs, Societies & Projects positions 05
+- 04 🥖 Departmental & Clubs, Societies & Projects positions

+- 06 🧹 Constituent Union leaders

-- 06 Campaign tips
+- 07 🧹 Campaign tips

-- Standing and campaigning
+- 08 🤺 Standing and campaigning

-- Rules
+- 12 🖌 Election rules

 Introduction

 Imperial College Union is a democracy, powered by the dedication, energy and skills of our thousands of volunteers.
 Every year, 10,000 new students arrive at Imperial College London, and their ideas and talent combine to make the Imperial student experience one of the best in London - if not the world.